leme-cosmo/abhilash_sw/_posts/2019-12-31-reddit-jokes.md

 | Joke 3 |  0.90  |  0.73  |   1    |  0.90  |     0.24     |
 | Joke 4 |  0.81  |  0.70  |  0.90  |   1    |     0.22     |

+As one can see from the table, the similarity score between first four jokes is at least 0.7.
+Whereas, the dissimilar control joke has similarity score of around 0.2.
+So, this approach seems to be able to handle slight variations within similar jokes.

-# Onto the Results
+# On to the Results

+## Repetition of Jokes

-{% include figure image_path="/assets/images/r_jokes/repetition_advanced.png" alt="advanced" caption="Total of 3562jokes were repeated at least once." %}
+{% include figure image_path="/assets/images/r_jokes/repetition_advanced.png" alt="advanced" caption="70.61% of the jokes were repeated at least once." %}

-As you can see from the above graph, only YY% of total jokes are original.
-ZZ% of the jokes were posted more than once.
-These are very large numbers.
+As you can see from the above graph, 70.61% of the jokes were posted more than once.
+There are only ~38k unique jokes out of analyzed ~79k jokes.

+## Extended Graph

+{% include figure image_path="/assets/images/r_jokes/repetition_advanced_ext.png" alt="advanced_ext" caption="Around 200 jokes have been posted 50 times." %}

 ## Most submitted joke

-## Median upvotes as a function of number of times the joke was submitted
+The following joke was submitted 54 times!

+<blockquote class="reddit-card" data-card-created="1578233219"><a href="https://www.reddit.com/r/Jokes/comments/4maoti/a_father_buys_a_lie_detector_robot_that_slaps/">A father buys a lie detector robot that slaps people when they lie.</a> from <a href="http://www.reddit.com/r/Jokes">r/Jokes</a></blockquote>
+<script async src="//embed.redditmedia.com/widgets/platform.js" charset="UTF-8"></script>

 ## Temporal Distribution of reposting

+# Limitations

+Short and template jokes are very difficult to differentiate.
+Knock knock jokes, how many X does it take to change a lightbulb, are typical examples.
+Although, these jokes are different essentially, the logic I used clubbed them together.

+# Conclusion

+Around 70% of the jokes submitted on reddit.com/r/jokes are posted more than once.
+There are some jokes which have been posted 50 times.
+Only ~38k out of  ~79k jokes are unique.